remotesynth/certifiedfreshevents/content/speakers/shy-ruparel.md

 draft: false
 ---

 Shy Ruparel is a Python developer by heart with a passion for day long board games, good jokes and the staying power to wish you a great day on Twitter every single day.  for the bio.
-Developer Evangelist at superblocks is my title.